TaylanUB/scheme-bytestructures/README.md

 This usage is only valid if the pointer is already pointing to a valid bytevector, so using it at initialization does not make sense.

+    (bytestructure-set! uint8-v3-ptr '((0 1 2)))

-When a descriptor does not provide a referencing or assignment procedure, a default action is taken: when referencing, a bytestructure is returned which encapsulates the bytevector, offset, and descriptor at which we arrived, such that referencing or setting could continue from that point by using that bytestructure; when setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived.
+When a descriptor does not provide a referencing or assignment procedure, a default action is taken: when referencing, a bytestructure is returned which encapsulates the bytevector, offset, and descriptor at which we arrived, such that referencing or assigning could continue from that point by using that bytestructure; when assigning, the value is expected to be a bytevector, and as many bytes from it are copied into the target bytestructure's bytevector (starting at the offset at which we had arrived) as the size of the descriptor at which we arrived.
 This is the same behavior which vectors, structs, and unions provide for a bytevector argument.

-In other words:
+In other words, given our previous `bs` with descriptor `my-struct`:

     (bytestructure-ref bs 'y)
-    => A bytestructure with:
+    => A bytestructure with
-         bytevector: (bytestructure-bytevector bs)
-         offset:     (+ 2 (bytestructure-offset bs))
+         bytevector: Same as bs.
+         offset:     The offset of bs, plus 2.
          descriptor: uint8-v3
-         ;; Offset is 2 because a uint16 was skipped.
+         ;; Offset is plus 2 because a uint16 was skipped.

     (bytestructure-set! bs 'y #vu8(...))
     ;; Equivalent to: